 Relax – The main thing to do in Isla Holbox is chill out.
 Laze on the beach or in a hammock, read a book, watch the sunset, and relax.
 There’s not much going on, so this is the perfect place for some serious R&R.

-Street Food – Just next to the main square in town, there’s a small market with a few stalls selling tacos, tortas (sandwiches), and empanadas.
+Close to the main square in town, there’s a small market with a few stalls selling tacos, tortas (sandwiches), and empanadas.
 For traditional and cheap food on Holbox, this is the place to come.
 Tacos $15 MXN each.

-Oliver’s – An adorably kitsch fifties style diner, with really good burgers, coke floats, and milkshakes.
+Oliver’s – An adorably kitsch fifties-style diner, with really good burgers, coke floats, and milkshakes.
 Very cute and really good fun!
 Burgers from $80 MXN (fries are extra).
 Find it on the main square.

 A Mar Cafe – On the road between the main square and the beach, this small coffee shop has amazing brownies, and good coffee.
 Cappuccinos from $40 MXN.

-Holbox Beach Bars and Alcohol Prices
+Holbox Beach Bars

-There are plenty of beach bars to discover on Holbox, and prices are ranging, but on the whole you’ll find cocktails are usually around the $100 MXN mark and beers start at about $30 MXN.
+There are plenty of beach bars to discover on Holbox, and prices are ranging, but on the whole you’ll find cocktails are usually around the $150MXN mark and beers start at about $40MXN – more for craft brews.
 Much cheaper is to buy some beers at the local supermarket (usually around $12 MXN each) and take them to the beach with you – but remember to take all your rubbish home!

 Raices Beach Bar – My favourite beach bar on Holbox was Raices, a super chilled out reggae bar with swing seats and live music.
-Cocktails start at $75 MXN, and if you make friends with the barmen you might just get one on the house – plus they’re all absolute legends!
+Cocktails start at $130MXN, and if you spend the day on a lounger there’s a minimum spend of $350MXN.

 Alma Bar – A trendy new rooftop lounge overlooking the beach, Alma Bar has a gorgeous little swimming pool, hammocks, and heaps of laid-back style.

 Beach Bar at Villa Flamingos – At the edge of the Yum-Balam Nature Reserve, Villa Flamingos is pretty quiet and feels cut off from the busy (by Holbox standards) beach strip.
 The beach bar is chilled, there’s a nice pool, and acapulco chairs on a deck overlooking the ocean.
 Great for chilled out vibes.
-Cocktails from $95 MXN.

 The ferry back to Chiquila runs all day with really frequent departures, as on the way over.
-From there, busses depart infrequently from opposite the Chiquila ferry port.
+From there, buses depart infrequently from opposite the Chiquila ferry port.

 How to Get From Holbox to Cancun